Canada

 As the name suggests, Old Shore Road runs in parallel to the lake shore and is accessible from all campgrounds.

 The park offers other trails to explore.
-Besides the Tower Trail trail mentioned earlier, Huron Fringe trail is quite nice.
+Besides the Tower Trail trail mentioned earlier, the Huron Fringe trail is quite nice.
 It's the shortest trail and starts close to the visitor's centre.

-It has quite a few of information signs that tell about the nature and history of the park.
+It has quite a few information signs that tell about the nature and history of the park.

-Crayfish, one of the numerous species that live here, has adapted to these harsh conditions - it digs the burrow in the mud down the water table to survive the rest of the year.
+Crayfish, one of the numerous species that live here, has adapted to these harsh conditions - it digs a burrow in the mud down the water table to survive the rest of the year.

 6. Find A Secluded Cove.